Alergi Susu Sapi

 Management

-If you have a milk allergy, avoiding consuming milk and its derivatives is the most effective prevention for allergic reactions.
-Always check food labels to ensure that your foods or drinks do not contain milk ingredients.
+If you have a milk allergy, avoiding milk and its derivatives is the most effective prevention for allergic reactions.
+Please always check food labels to ensure your foods or drinks don't have milk ingredients.

 Some children may outgrow their milk allergy as they grow older.
 If your child does not show any improvement in allergic reactions over time, discuss with your doctor the possibility of desensitization treatment, such as oral immunotherapy.
 Additionally, your doctor may prescribe an epinephrine auto-injector in case of an anaphylactic reaction.